Polyhedral divisors and torus actions of complexity one over arbitrary fields: Multigraded algebras over Dedekind domains

-In section $3$, we use a similar notation for polyhedral divisors over a smooth projective curve; we remplace the set $Z$ by a smooth projective curve $C$. \end{notation} The main result of this section is the following theorem.
-For a proof of part $\rm (iii)$ we refer the reader to the argument of Theorem $2.4$ in [La]. \begin{theorem} Let $A_{0}$ be a Dedekind domain with field of fractions $K_{0}$ and let $\sigma\subset N_{\mathbb{Q}}$ be a strongly convex polyhedral cone.
-Then the following hold. \begin{enumerate} \item[(i)] If $\mathfrak{D}$ is a $\sigma$-polyhedral divisor over $A_{0}$ then the algebra $A_{0}[\mathfrak{D}]$ is normal, noetherian, and has the same field of fractions as that of $K_{0}[M]$. \item[(ii)] Conversely, let
+In section $3$, we use a similar notation for polyhedral divisors over a regular projective curve. \end{notation} The main result of this section is the following theorem.
+For a proof of part $\rm (iii)$ we refer the reader to the argument of Theorem $2.4$ in [Lan13]. \begin{theorem} Let $A_{0}$ be a Dedekind domain with field of fractions $K_{0}$ and let $\sigma\subset N_{\mathbb{Q}}$ be a strongly convex polyhedral cone.
+Then the following hold. \begin{enumerate} \item[(i)] If $\mathfrak{D}$ is a $\sigma$-polyhedral divisor over $A_{0}$, then the algebra $A_{0}[\mathfrak{D}]$ is normal, noetherian, and has the same field of fractions as $K_{0}[M]$. \item[(ii)] Conversely, let